Selangor: Flora and Fauna

 Malaysian forest can be classified as tropical rainforest.
 Selangor has 250,129 ha of permanent reserve forest, of which 82,890 ha are peat swamp forest and 18,998 ha formed mangrove forest along the coast.
-The permanent reserve forest makes up about 32 percent of the state land.
-Ecoforests that are situated in Selangor are Gabai Waterfall, Taman Rimba Templer, Taman Rimba Ampang, Taman Rimba Komanwel, Sungai Chongkak, Sungai Tua, Sungai Sendat, Sungai Tekala, Kanching, Gunung Nuang and Bukit Tabur.
+The permanent reserve forest makes up about 32 per cent of the state land.
+Forest parks that are situated in Selangor include Gabai Waterfall, Taman Rimba Templer, Taman Rimba Ampang, Taman Rimba Komanwel, Sungai Chongkak, Sungai Tua, Sungai Sendat, Sungai Tekala, Kanching, Gunung Nuang and Bukit Tabur.

-Reserve forest in Selangor is managed and conserved by the state's forestry department, as the National Forestry Act 1984 of the federal constitution provides that forestry comes under the jurisdiction of the respective state.
-The Selangor's forestry department office is located at Sultan Salahuddin Abdul Aziz Shah Building in Shah Alam.
+Reserved forests in Selangor are managed and conserved by the state's forestry department, as the Constitution of Malaysia provides that forestry comes under the jurisdiction of the respective states.
+Selangor's forestry headquarters is located at the Sultan Salahuddin Abdul Aziz Shah Building, in Shah Alam.

 Selangor is also home to a statutory agency of the Government of Malaysia, the Forest Research Institute Malaysia (FRIM).
 Located in Kepong, FRIM promotes sustainable management and optimal use of forest resources in Malaysia by generating knowledge and technology through research, development and application in tropical forestry.

 Selangor has a few declared protected areas (PAs) in order to safeguard biodiversity and wildlife.
-They are Sungai Dusun Wildlife Reserve which is first to be reserved to protect the Sumatran Rhinos, Kutu Hill Wildlife Reserve, and Bukit Sungai Puteh Hill Wildlife Reserve which is located at Kuala Lumpur and Selangor's border.
+They are Sungai Dusun Wildlife Reserve which was created to protect the now-extirpated Sumatran Rhinos, Kutu Hill Wildlife Reserve, and Bukit Sungai Puteh Hill Wildlife Reserve which is located at Kuala Lumpur and Selangor's border.
 The state also has an ecotourism centre, Paya Indah Wetlands, which is located in the district Kuala Langat near Dengkil.
-It is a sanctuary to migratory and residential birds, Nile hippos and crocodiles.
+It is a sanctuary to migratory and residential birds, introduced Nile hippos and crocodiles.

+Several Nature Sites in Selangor are at risk from development.
+These include Shah Alam Community Forest which is being cleared for housing, roads and a cemetery.
+Similarly, Bukit Lagong forest reserve is at risk from quarrying and housing development.
+Another threat is development for tourism such as has been proposed for Kuala Selangor Nature Park.